mishapaauw/shiny-arabidopsis/README.md

 *BAM file visualization*:

 - Add read name to the BAM file, somehow.
-Probably we should do this in the bowtie mapping step
+Probably we should do this in the bowtie mapping step?
 - Make BAM file load upon opening.
 Currently there's the need to a button to trigger the load.

 *Phenotype visualization*:

-- Make phenotype distribution histogram: done
 - Make sure that the cmd line scripts copy both files ('pheno.phenotypes' and 'pheno.used_phenotypes') to the results folder
+- Highlight Col-0 or other accession in the phenotype distribution graph
 - Make 'candlestick chart' of selected kmers, with option to highlight genome of interest
     - For this, we need a mapping file between nordberg IDs and accession names.
     - how to select kmers? probably not possible in the IGV window.
     - Need to get presence absence pattern for all kmers instead of top100. (and turn of automated plotting as currently implemented)

+*Download results*:

+- Button to download all graphs as currently shown on screen.

+*Finishing touch*:

-When everything is implemented, we move to the design phase where we optimize graph appearance and overal dashboard appearance.
+- When everything is implemented, we move to the design phase where we optimize graph appearance and overal dashboard appearance (using `{bslib}` package).
-    - for this, use card layout from `bslib` package.
+    - Increase font sizes of the graphs